Milford Banner

 Bursary writersCharlotte, Georgina and Dolly, 2021

-Our Milford anthology, Eclectic Dreams, launched at Eastercon in 2023, is to raise funds to continue the bursary into 2024, 2025 and beyond.
-Buy it here.
-It contains a previously unpublished Neil Gaiman story which he brought to Milford many years ago.
+Our Milford anthology, Eclectic Dreams, launched at Eastercon in 2023, is to raise funds to continue the bursary into 2025 and beyond.
+We still have a few copies left.

 I attended the Milford Workshop in the autumn of 2023, on the generosity of a bursary.
 I was pretty nervous as I’d just moved to the UK a year ago and hardly knew anyone.
 But my fears were unfounded as what I found was a delightfully welcoming community of knowledgeable, passionate, funny and generous writers.
 Nestled in the silent, remote wilds of Snowdonia, I made new friends and spent a glorious week reading, writing, and having wonderful discussions about story craft and the business of writing.
 I brought the opening of a new novella with me and got such lovely feedback, which was instrumental when it came to reworking the piece, so for that I’m very grateful.